 - A current insurance certificate or cover note (to be a minimum of £1,000,000).
 This must show the vehicle registration number, the name of any persons insured to drive the vehicle and must specify that the vehicle can be used as a hackney carriage.

 You'll need to bring the vehicle to your appointment where it will be inspected by one of our licensing officers.
+You'll need to contact the licensing department and arrange an appointment at least 5 working days in advance.
 At the time of inspection, the vehicle will need to have: